Certora/Documentation/docs/user-guide/timeouts/timeouts-theory.md

 being proven and that make the problem tractable.
 This practice is likely to require experience, which we collect in this chapter.

-## Intuitions on Kinds of Complexity
+## Intuitions on kinds of complexity

 In the section on the [theoretical background of verification timeouts](timeouts-theory.md) we gave a few details on SMT solver architecture.